 - Empire State Development and its New York State Excelsior Jobs Program provides capital grants and tax credits for up to ten years, including job tax, R&D tax, real property tax credits.
 National Grid, the local utility offers utility discounts to NYS Excelsior designated companies.
-NYSERDA, a state authority which encourages energy alternatives, offers a wide array of utility incentives for residential, business and institutional facilities. - Central New York Regional Planning Board provides planning services to spur business investment in the five County CNY-regions. - Central New York Technology Development Organization works with technology and manufacturing companies to improve an existing company's processes, productivity and competitiveness or to transition a startup company to a successful business. - Manufacturers' Association of Central New York provides members with the tools, information, and resources they need to compete. - Empire State Development offers a wide variety of financial incentives to qualified business attraction and retention projects that create wealth within New York State. - Greater Syracuse Business Development Center offers a variety of financing packages for small to medium-sized businesses located in Central New York. - In an effort to train and prepare the local workforce, the New York State Small Business Development Center at OCC, Onondaga-Cortland-Madison BOCES and CNY Works and Workforce Investment Board provides small business assistance, customized training especially in mechanical, engineering, computer and customer service skills and job placement, respectively.
+NYSERDA, a state authority which encourages energy alternatives, offers a wide array of utility incentives for residential, business and institutional facilities. - Central New York Regional Planning Board provides planning services to spur business investment in the five County CNYregions. - Central New York Technology Development Organization works with technology and manufacturing companies to improve an existing company's processes, productivity and competitiveness or to transition a startup company to a successful business. - Manufacturers' Association of Central New York provides members with the tools, information, and resources they need to compete. - Empire State Development offers a wide variety of financial incentives to qualified business attraction and retention projects that create wealth within New York State. - Greater Syracuse Business Development Center offers a variety of financing packages for small to medium-sized businesses located in Central New York. - In an effort to train and prepare the local workforce, the New York State Small Business Development Center at OCC, Onondaga-Cortland-Madison BOCES and CNY Works and Workforce Investment Board provides small business assistance, customized training especially in mechanical, engineering, computer and customer service skills and job placement, respectively.

 The County has made maximum use of available economic development tools.
 The Onondaga Civic Development Corporation (OCDC), a not-for profit local development Corporation, was established in October 2009.
-The corporation, which can provide tax-exempt financing for not-for-profit corporations, was formed with the purpose of encouraging the development or retention of industries that provide employment and job related training opportunities in the community.
-During 2012, the OCDC issued \$159 million bonds for the renovation and expansion of St. Joseph's Hospital Health Center and it expects to issue another \$85 million for the hospital in 2014.
+The corporation, which can provide taxexempt financing for not-for-profit corporations, was formed with the purpose of encouraging the development or retention of industries that provide employment and job related training opportunities in the community.
+During 2014, the OCDC issued bonds for the renovation and expansion of St. Joseph's Hospital Health Center and to fund the building of a YMCA fitness and health center in the Town of Lysander.
 Student housing at SUNY ESF and building renovations at LeMoyne College have also been funded with OCDC debt.